Health apps that help users manage chronic conditions such as diabetes or hypertension have seen rising popularity.

-Most popular Diabetes management app for iPhone Users in 2022?
+What is the most popular Diabetes management app for iPhone Users?

 The five most frequently used Apple iOS diabetes apps with the highest consumer ratings were OneTouch Reveal, Glucose Buddy Diabetes Tracker, Glucose Blood Sugar Tracker, One Drop, and Dario Blood Glucose Tracker.